sahiljhawar/directory-cleaner/README.md

 ## How to use:

-First clone the repository to your local machine:
+- clone the repository on your local machine:
 `git clone git@github.com:sahiljhawar/directory-cleaner.git`

-and install `watchdog` using  `pip install watchdog`
+- install `watchdog` using  `pip install watchdog`

 To see it in action, run the following command in the directory where you cloned the repository: